drwl/annotaterb/README.md

 Previously in the [Annotate](https://github.com/ctran/annotate_models) you could pass options through the CLI or store them as environment variables.
 Annotaterb removes dependency on the environment variables and instead can read values from a `.annotaterb.yml` file stored in the Rails project root.

+### Configuration file location

+AnnotateRb also supports [the `.config` directory convention](https://dot-config.github.io/).
+Configuration files are searched for in the following locations (in order of precedence):
+- `.annotaterb.yml`
+- `.config/.annotaterb.yml`
+- `.config/annotaterb/config.yml`

 ```yml
 # .annotaterb.yml